 With its trademark bi-compax dial layout, the re-issue features a traditional small seconds indicator at 9 o’clock, which is visually counterweighted by a power reserve indicator that allows you to estimate how many more hours the watch will run before the power reserves in its mainspring will be completely depleted.

 As I have already noted, the watch is encased in a rather large stainless steel case.
 Sporting an impressive diameter of 44 millimeters, it is just 12 mm thick, which makes it look especially slender.
-However, for many potential customers the size of the piece can steel be prohibitively large.
-Although its lugs are quite short, the timekeeper still takes a great deal of a normal wrist’s real estate.
+However, for many potential customers, the size of the piece can still be prohibitively large.
+Although its lugs are short, the timekeeper still takes a great deal of a normal wrist’s real estate.

-Still, If the size of this thing doesn’t scare you away, you should really give this one a try.
-It is jsut too beautiful to be easily ignored.
+Still, If the size (and the price) of this thing doesn’t scare you away, you should give this one a try.
+It is just too beautiful to be easily ignored.

-During the last 12 months we have seen a great number of mechanical deck watches, both affordable (like the last year’s Archimede Deck Watch R) and expensive (like the made-to-order Dent Denison Limited Edition that was, too, presented a year ago,) however, the new iteration of the Glashutte Original Senator Observer seems to offer an unrivalled combination of simplicity, elegance and technical ingenuity.
+During the last 12 months we have seen a great number of mechanical deck watches, both affordable (like the last year’s Archimede Deck Watch R) and expensive (like the made-to-order 2011 Dent Denison Limited Edition,) however, the new iteration of the Senator Observer offers an unrivaled combination of simplicity, elegance, and technical ingenuity.